google/randen/README.md

 ## Overview

 What if we could default to attack-resistant random generators without excessive CPU cost?
-Thanks to hardware acceleration and a new sponge-like generator, this module generates numbers faster than MT19937 and pcg64_c32 in real-world benchmarks.
+We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937 and pcg64_c32 in real-world benchmarks.
+This is made possible by AES hardware acceleration and a large Feistel permutation.

 ## Related work